Our knowledge of orthopaedics. Your best health.

 It is very important to control the movement of a broken bone.
 Moving a broken bone can cause additional damage to the bone, nearby blood vessels, and nerves or other tissues surrounding the bone.

-Additional immediate treatment will include applying ice to help reduce swelling, and providing you with pain medication.
+Additional treatment may include applying ice to help reduce swelling, and providing you with pain medication.

 Nonsurgical Treatment

 If only one bone is broken and it is not out of place, it may be possible to treat it with a cast or brace.
-Your doctor will closely monitor the healing of the fracture, and have you return to the clinic for X-rays frequently.
+Your doctor will closely monitor the healing of the fracture and have you return to the clinic for X-rays.
 If the fracture shifts in position, you may require surgery to put the bones back together.

 Surgical Treatment

-When both forearm bones are broken, or if the bones have punctured the skin (open fracture), surgery is usually required.
+When both forearm bones are broken, or if the bones have punctured the skin (open fracture), surgery is often required.

 If the skin around your fracture has not been broken, your doctor may recommend waiting until swelling has gone down before having surgery.
 Keeping your arm immobilized and elevated above the level of your heart for several days will decrease swelling.
 It also gives skin that has been stretched a chance to recover.

 Open reduction and internal fixation with plates and screws.
-This is the most common type of surgical repair for forearm fractures.
+This is the most common type of surgical repair for forearm fractures in adults.
 During this procedure, the doctor first repositions (reduces) the bone fragments into their normal alignment.
 The bones are held together with special screws and metal plates attached to the outer surface of the bone.

 Open reduction and internal fixation with rods.
 During this procedure, the doctor inserts a specially designed metal rod through the marrow space in the center of the bone.